TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: Experiment

 \paragraph{Baselines}

-In this work, we choose the following types methods as baseline, including RLMs, LLMs and existing fact-checking methods.
-For RLMs, we select the most advanced QwQ-32B, QwQ-32B-Preview \cite{qwen2}, Qwen3-32B(Think) \cite{yang2025qwen3}, and DeepSeek-R1 \cite{guo2025deepseek}.
-For LLMs, we choose GPT-4o \cite{openai2024}, DeepSeek-v3 \cite{liu2024deepseek}, and Qwen2.5-72B-Instruct \cite{qwen2}, Qwen3-32B(No Think).
-For fact-checking methods, we select two representative automated methods including PROGRAMFC \cite{pan2023fact} and CLAIMDECOMP \cite{chen2022generating}.
-For retrieve methods, we choose the following advanced methods including BM-25(without date), BM-25, OpenAI’s text-embedding-ada-002 and bge-m3(dense)\cite{chen2024bge}.
+In this work, we choose the following types of methods as baseline, including RLMs, LLMs, and existing fact-checking methods.
+For RLMs, we select the most advanced QwQ-32B, QwQ-32B-Preview \cite{qwen2}, Qwen3-32B (Think) \cite{yang2025qwen3}, and DeepSeek-R1-0528 \cite{guo2025deepseek}.
+For LLMs, we choose GPT-4.1 \cite{hurst2024gpt}, DeepSeek-v3 \cite{liu2024deepseek}, and Qwen2.5-72B-Instruct \cite{qwen2}, Qwen3-32B (No Think).
+For fact-checking methods, we select PROGRAMFC \cite{pan2023fact} and CLAIMDECOMP \cite{chen2022generating}.
+For retrieval methods, we choose the following advanced methods, including BM-25 (without date), BM-25, OpenAI’s text-embedding-ada-002, and bge-m3 (dense) \cite{chen2024bge}.

-\paragraph{Experimental Settings.} We conduct experiments on pytorch and $2\times A100$ GPUs.
-The evaluation for ESC was conducted using GPT-4o, while BERTScore evaluations are conducted on bert-base-chinese.
-More details are shown in Appendix \ref{Experimental_Settings:more_details}.